Enhancing External Validity of Experiments with Ongoing Sampling: Introduction

 While intuition suggests that extending an experiment’s duration might help align the sample more closely with the population, practical constraints render this approach challenging.
 Prolonged experiments impose substantial costs on firms, including risks to user experience (e.g., prolonged exposure to suboptimal features) and delays in product iteration cycles \citep{huang2023estimating}.
-Moreover, continuously monitoring the discrepancy between sample and population distributions for each experiment in real time is costly and impractical.
-The target population may vary across experiments, necessitating substantial additional data storage and infrastructure investments.
-Furthermore, comparing the two distributions in real time can further introduce sequential testing problems, which require significant computational capacity to address.
+Moreover, continuously monitoring the discrepancy between sample and population distributions for each experiment in real time is costly and impractical, as it requires substantial additional data storage and infrastructure investment.
+In addition, comparing the two distributions in real time can further introduce sequential testing problems, which require significant computational capacity to address.

 Existing methodological frameworks for generalizing experimental results—such as weighting, stratification, and transportability techniques \citep{stuart2011use, tipton2013improving, dahabreh2019generalizing, degtiar2023review}—assume a static experimental sample drawn from a well-defined population.
 For example, methods like inverse probability weighting \citep{dahabreh2020extending} depend on pre-specified population covariates, which become obsolete when the population evolves mid-experiment.
 Similarly, transportability frameworks \citep{egami2023elements} assume a fixed target population, making them unsuitable for addressing the temporal heterogeneity inherent to online platforms.
-These approaches do not account for the unique challenge of ongoing sampling, and to our knowledge, no existing methodology systematically addresses this issue.
-This gap leaves practitioners reliant on ad hoc adjustments, risking biased effect estimates and misguided decisions when launching product interventions.